Series Review: Is this series worth your time? Does it get better as the novels progress? Or does it get worse? Find out below:

 My Rating: 4/5

 Like I said, this book was missing the WOW factor for me but I really, really enjoyed reading it!
-It has all the great elements needed for a high fantasy YA series and I can’t wait to see what is in store in the sequel!
+It has all the great elements needed for a high fantasy YA series that seem to build as the sequels progress.

 Read if You Like: slower stories, world-building, high fantasy